-Satellite orbit and clock products sensitivity tests 5.1
+200 5.2 Satellite orbit and clock products sensitivity tests

 We assessed whether the solutions were sensitive to changes in satellite-elevation cutoff angle.
 Three additional cutoff angle scenarios were tested: 10° , 15° and 20° (in addition to the default 7° cutoff angle).
-Different elevation angle cutoffs will significantly alter the observation geometry as well as modulate the expression of signal multipath into solutions, decreasing the likely influence of multipath with higher cutoff values.
+Different elevation cutoffs will significantly alter the observation geometry as well as modulate the expression of signal multipath into solutions.

 Following Yuan et al. (2013), we assessed the possible influence of inconsistencies in precomputed orbits/clocks on estimated OTL displacements.
-This was done by computing $\|\Delta Z{res}\|$ between pairs of solutions with common constellation configurations: GPS (no AR here) solutions computed using ESA, CODE and JPL products; GLONASS/GPS+GLONASS
+This was done by computing $\|\Delta Z{res}\|$ between pairs of solutions with common constellation configurations: GPS (no AR here) solutions computed using ESA, CODE and JPL products; GLONASS/GPS+GLONASS solutions using ESA and CODE products.
+The importance of this assessment is directly related to the main principle of PPP technique: a priori knowledge of satellite-related parameters that are held fixed when estimating station coordinate time series.
+Given this approach, all satellite-related systematic errors will have at least partial expression into station-specific parameters (Yuan et al., 2013).